 Outdoor activities can include adventure racing, backpacking, bicycling, birdwatching, boardsailing/windsurfing, car or backyard camping, RV camping, canoeing, climbing,

-kayaking, rafting, running/jogging, sailing, scuba diving, skateboarding, skiing, snorkeling, snowboarding, stand up paddling, surfing, and trail running.
+kayaking, rafting, running/jogging, ice/inline skating, sailing, scuba diving, skateboarding, hiking, skiing, snorkeling, snowboarding, stand up paddling, surfing, and trail running.

 Just to name a few.